Milazzo11/BITicket-CSEC604-Archive/README.txt

 (MAKE SURE ALL HTTP STATUS CODES ACTUALLY MAKE THE MOST SENSE) (ADD BETTER ERROR HANDLING TO DB MODULE -- SCRATCH THAT, THE ENTIRE CODEBASE)

+I have aythenticated errors now... maybe in future only send auth errors for some status codes? (to help prevent availability attacks)
+[prob on certain special status codes -- 429]

 uvicorn server:app --reload

 TODO -